 14. IPOs may choose to perform validation of submitted customer information, including automated checks.
-Validation results should be made available to the customer, and corrections accepted by the customer if needed, including ways to bypass an automated validation mechanism, in case it provides incorrect or incomplete results.
+The validation of such results should be communicated to the customer.
+Where necessary, any corrections must be approved by the customer prior to implementation in the system.
+Furthermore, provisions should be made to allow bypassing the automated validation mechanism in instances where it produces inaccurate or incomplete results.

-15. IPOs attempting to disambiguate name records (i.e., find duplicate entries) may wish to consider more than just the customer names.
+15. IPOs attempting to disambiguate name records (i.e., find duplicate entries) may wish to consider more than just customer names.
 Names are not inherently unique.
 For example, there may be multiple individuals named “John Smith” or multiple companies named “Data Corp”.
 Comparing related data points such as city, post code, birthdate, or other information, where available, can increase the likelihood of successful matches.

-16. Any validation or disambiguation process initiated by the IPO that potentially could have legal effects, such as correcting or standardizing the name of the registered owner of an IP right, should be confirmed by the customer before the change is made in the IPO’s system.
+16. Any validation or disambiguation process initiated by an IPO that could potentially have legal effects, such as correcting or standardizing the name of the registered owner of an IP right, should be confirmed by the customer before the change is made in the IPO’s system.

 MAINTENANCE

-17. IPOs should develop a strategy to periodically clean data in customer name databases, including searching for and attempt to resolve duplicate records, i.e., multiple records for the same entity.
-In some instances, the duplicates may be merged or combined, for instance, records with slight unintentional differences in spelling such as “ABC Corp” and “ABC Corp.”.
+17. IPOs should develop a strategy to periodically clean data in customer name databases, including searching for and attempting to resolve duplicate records, i.e., multiple records for the same customer.
+In some instances, duplicates may be merged or combined, for instance, records with slight unintentional differences in spelling such as “ABC Corp” and “ABC Corp.” could be consolidated.
 In other instances, maintaining separate records might be preferable.
-Each IPO should decide what approach fits best for their own name record management system.
-The strategy may include the involvement of the concerned customers of the records in the data cleaning process and the responsibility of the cleaned data.
+Each IPO should decide what approach best fits its own name record management system.
+The strategy may include involving the customers concerned with the records in the data cleaning process and the responsibility of the cleaned data.

 18. IPOs should provide a mechanism for customers to update their name information on multiple applications or IP rights by entering the information once.
 For instance, this could be achieved by associating each application or IP right with a single customer record containing name information, or by allowing customers to select multiple applications or IP rights and submit one instance of updated name information to be applied to all of them.

-19. IPOs may designate someone to be responsible for cleaning data issues, including development of metrics for measuring clean data, regular monitoring and reporting of those metrics, and taking action to improve customer data when needed.
+19. IPOs may designate someone to be responsible for data cleaning issues, including the development of metrics for measuring data cleanness, regular monitoring and reporting of those metrics, and taking action to improve customer data when needed.

 PUBLICATION AND DATA EXCHANGE

-20. IPOs should make available updates to name information that are made after an IP right has published.
-For instance, if “ABC Corp” changes their name to “XYZ Corp” in their customer record, then the name “XYZ Corp” should be associated with the IP right in online publications.
-The original name may also appear on the published IP right, according to legal requirements of the IPO.
+20. IPOs should make available updates to name information that are submitted after an IP document has been published.
+For instance, if “ABC Corp” changes its name to “XYZ Corp” in its customer record, then the name “XYZ Corp” should be associated with the IP right in online publications.
+The original name may also appear in published IP documents, depending to the legal requirements of the IPO.

-21. If an IPO has other forms of a customer name, such as original name expressed using native characters, these should be included in published data and the data exchanged with other IPOs.
+21. If an IPO holds other forms of a customer’s name, such as an original name expressed using native characters, these should be included in published IP documents and documents exchanged with other IPOs.

-22. If an IPO uses identification numbers to identify entities, the numbers should be included in published data and data exchanged with other IPOs.
-If the identification numbers are sensitive and cannot be shared, then the IPO should indicate which customer data uses these identification numbers, such as by replacing the sensitive numbers with generated unique numbers for publication.
+22. If an IPO uses identification codes to identify entities, the codes should be included in published data and data exchanged with other IPOs, unless the identification codes are sensitive and cannot be shared.

 STATISTICAL PURPOSES

 23. For statistical purposes, IPOs may attempt to match customer data with variations in customer names, or other fields, to achieve counts that are more accurate.
-In such cases, IPOs should publish their matching strategy or algorithm along with the statistical results so others can understand the methodology used.
+In such cases, IPOs should publish their matching strategy or algorithm along with the statistical results so that others can understand the methodology used.

 References